rackerlabs/technical-blog/_posts/2020-06-01-are-you-leakproof.md

 specialists to create a secure infrastructure on the cloud.

-At Rackspace, we help customers to have a tightly packed, secure cloud platform with the help of experienced and highly skilled engineers and fanatical support.
+At Rackspace, we help customers to have a tightly packed, secure cloud platform with the knowledge of experienced and highly skilled engineers and **Fanatical Support**&reg;.
-We create the concrete, leak-proof infrastructure that our customers value.
+We create the concrete, leakproof infrastructure that our customers value.

 ### Worried about security risks?